GiacomoFavaron/ARIA-project-unipd/README.md

 # ARIA-project-unipd
-Software for pollution detecting sensors on board drones of A.R.I.A. student project in University of Padua.
+Software for drones of the A.R.I.A. student project in the University of Padua.